 Glass frogs are amphibians that belong to the Centrolenidae family.
 These frogs live in trees throughout the tropics in Central and South America.
-What makes them unusual is that some species have translucent skin that makes it possible to see their inner organs.
+What makes them unusual is that some species have translucent skin that make it possible to see their inner organs.
 While this might not seem like effective camouflage, they have less translucent legs that can change in brightness according to the foliage they are resting on.
 This makes it harder to detect their outline, thus making them less vulnerable to predators.
 They can also hide their red blood cells inside their livers, increasing their transparency, when vulnerable.
 This discovery is intriguing for medical professionals, as this would cause a large clot in most animals.

 The markhor is a large species of wild goat that is found in northeastern Afghanistan and Pakistan.
 The species is classed by the IUCN as Endangered, as there are fewer than 2,500 mature individuals.
 The markhor is the national animal of Pakistan.
 While chewing the cud, a foam-like substance comes out of its mouth which drops on the ground and dries.
 This foam-like substance is sought after by the local people, who believe it is useful in extracting snake poison from snake bite wounds.